 And, so the world of work took over and while I had one or two creative jobs along the way, I gave art a wide berth.
 It wasn’t until my mid 30’s that I finally began to paint again.
 It was a pretty tentative start, but it gathered momentum a few years later, after a particularly challenging period of time.
 I determined that my priorities had to change.

 They say that when you set an intention, the entire universe conspires to make it happen.
 And that’s what happened for me.
 Once I decided that I wanted to make art my life, everything changed.
 I was offered a job at a school of art and creativity – The Learning Connexion – and given a scholarship to study there.
-Sixteen years later I’m still there.
+Many years later I’m still there.
 Along the way, I’ve enjoyed a successful art career and tutored and coached many budding creatives.

 It was certainly a dream come true but, as I discovered, it’s not always easy to sustain a dream long term, especially if you’ve compromised who you are to make others happy.
 Trying to satisfy clients, galleries and tutors took its toll and slowly… almost imperceptibly… I started to lose my mojo.
 Art started to feel like a chore rather than a pleasure.
 It was time to take a break.

 And that’s exactly what I did… for several years.
 For a while I did nothing creative at all then, out of the blue, developed a huge passion for cooking and food photography.
 I started up a blog called The Kiwi Cook, learned how to use a camera, and lost myself in the world of food.
 Bliss.